Whippomorpha: Evolution

-It is thought that early whales such as Nalacetus and Pakicetus were restricted to freshwater environments, as modern hippopotamuses are.
-The later Ambulocetus, was likely to have lived a much more aquatic lifestyle, with shorter legs and paddle-like hands and feet.
-It also likely represented a transitional organism from freshwater to seawater, as the isotopic analysis of the bones and teeth of Ambulocetus indicate that it inhabited estuaries.
+It is thought that early whales such as Nalacetus and Pakicetus were restricted to freshwater, as modern hippos are.
+The later Ambulocetus likely had a much more aquatic lifestyle, with shorter legs and paddle-like hands and feet.
+It also likely represented a transitional organism from freshwater to seawater, as isotopic analysis of the bones and teeth of Ambulocetus indicate that it inhabited estuaries.

 The second branch of Whippomorpha is thought to have developed into the family Anthracotheriidae, who were the putative ancestors of modern hippopotamuses.
-The sediments in which anthracotheriid fossils have been fossilized indicate that they were at least partially amphibious, whilst the jaw structure of fossils of select species, particularly Anthracotherium, seem to indicate that it was an ancestral form of modern hippopotamuses.
+The sediments in which Anthracotheriid fossils have been fossilized indicate that they were at least partly amphibious, while the jaw structure of fossils of select species, particularly Anthracotherium, seem to indicate that it was an ancestral form of hippo.

-These findings somewhat explain the once confusing paleontological age gap that existed as a major piece of evidence against an evolutionary link between Hippopotamidae and Cetacea.
-Previously, the oldest known cetacean fossils were approximately 50 Myr, while the earliest known hippopotamus fossils were around 15 Myr.
-The sum of the fossil knowledge indicates that whales and hippopotamuses developed amphibious and aquatic traits independently from one another, but that the features developed by their shared ancestors created pathways to the development of said adaptations.
-Thus the large difference in time between the discovery of cetacean and hippopotamid fossils is explained by the fact that hippos simply developed their semi-aquatic adaptations at a much later time than their cetacean cousins.
+These findings somewhat explain the once confusing paleontological age gap that existed as a major piece of evidence against an evolutionary link between hippos and whales.
+Previously, the oldest known cetacean fossils were ~50 Myr, while the earliest known hippo fossils were ~15 Myr.
+The sum of the fossil knowledge indicates that whales and hippopotamuses developed amphibious/aquatic traits independently, but that the features developed by their shared ancestors created pathways to the development of said adaptations.
+Thus the large difference in time between the discovery of whale and hippopotamid fossils is explained by the fact that hippos simply developed their semi-aquatic adaptations much later than whales did.